|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Spread butter over bottom of large jelly roll baking pan with 1-inch-high sides.
+Spread butter over bottom of large jelly roll baking pan with 1-inch-high sides or a casserole dish.
 Arrange bread slices in the pan.

 Combine eggs, milk, sugar, syrup, vanilla, and salt in a large bowl.
 Whisk until well blended.
 Pour egg mixture over bread and turn bread slices until evenly coated.